senorwish/swarc/CIS2_arc42_doc.md

 **Technology Decisions:**

-- Web-based Application: CIS2 will be composed as a Web-Based Application with React as the frontend technology and Node.js for the backend.
+- Web-based Application: CIS2 will be composed as a Web-Based Application with React as the frontend technology and Symfony for the backend.
 These have been chosen for their performance, scalability and community support.
 For the databse, MongoDB has been chosen for its good usability with large data.
 - Cloud Hosting (AWS or Azure): The development team has chosen to host the Webapplication with cloud services (either AWS or Azure) This ensures scalability, reliability, and security.
 Cloud services are selected for their robust infrastructure and wide range of services.
 - Secure Communication Protocols (HTTPS, SFTP, etc.): To ensure data security during transmission.